-They're committing all of their reserves on the "knowable" aspects of human nature and behavior—things that are true now and will remain so.
+They are committing all of their reserves on the knowable aspects of human nature and behavior things that are true now and will remain so.
 Things that are disruption-proof.

 Millennials are drawn to employers who can offer more than just a good salary.
-That's not to say that pay isn't necessary—44% of those questioned said competitive salaries made an employer more attractive.
+That is not to say that pay is not necessary 44% of those questioned said competitive salaries made an employer more attractive.

 Why is continuous learning so important?